Sutherland & Caithness: About 2.5 miles north and west of Wick, on minor roads north of A9, on southern side of Sinclair’s Bay, at Ackergill Tower.

 Private ND 352547 OS: 12 KW1 4RG

-OPEN: Events and wedding venue.
-Exclusive use.
+OPEN: Exclusive Highland estate.
+Events and wedding venue.
 Accommodation.
+Pub.

-In 3,000 acres of grounds, Ackergill Tower is a strong 15th-century tower of five storeys, the upper works of which, including a flush parapet and rounds, are mid 19th century and designed by the
+In 8,000 acres of estate, Ackergill Tower is a strong 15th-century tower of five storeys, the upper works of which, including a flush parapet and rounds, are mid 19th century and designed by the

 architect David Bryce.
 There are later extensions, including an 18th-century wing, and the castle was formerly protected by an encircling ditch, said to be 12 foot wide and deep.

 The arched entrance leads to a passage to a straight mural stair, which climbs to the first floor.
 The basement is vaulted.
 The hall, on the first floor, is also vaulted and has a minstrels’ gallery, which is reached by a mural stair.
 Turnpike stairs lead up to the upper floors and parapet.

 There are two lectern doocots, dating from the early 18th century.

 ‘Ackergil’ is prominently marked on Blaeu’s map of Caithness.